 Gunnedah grandmothers fight against the removal of Indigenous kids

-With around 6,000 Aboriginal children currently in out-of-home care in New South Wales, the Grandmothers Against Removals refuse to remain silent.
+With more than 6,000 Aboriginal children currently in out-of-home care in New South Wales, the Grandmothers Against Removals refuse to remain silent.

 They say it’s time to be a voice for other families and children who feel unable to speak against the system being accused of creating a new stolen generation.

 “Our children, they have silent voices,” said Gunnedah grandmother Aunty Hazel.
 “We as their grandparents, as their families, we need to be their voices for our little babies.
 We want our babies home, this cannot be continued.”

 Eight years ago, former prime minister Kevin Rudd apologised to the Stolen Generations for past Australian policies of forced removal.

 But today that apology held little meaning to the grandmothers.

 “Sorry they still doing it, they still taking our children so I think saying sorry is gammon,” said Karen Fusi from Brisbane Sovereign Embassy.